RadekVyM/SimpleToolkit/README.md

 - .NET MAUI `Shell` offers a platform-specific appearance.
 - Platform-specific navigation controls that .NET MAUI `Shell` provides probably have better performance than controls composed of multiple .NET MAUI views.
 - A `SimpleShell`-based application may not have as good accessibility in some scenarios due to the lack of platform-specific navigation controls. .NET MAUI `Shell` should be accessible out of the box since it uses platform-specific controls.
-- Maybe I have implemented something wrong that has a negative impact on the performance, accessibility, or something like that.
+- Maybe I have implemented something wrong that has a negative impact on the performance, stability, accessibility, or something like that.

 See [documentation](./docs/SimpleToolkit.SimpleShell) for more information.